-Join CROC for Deschutes Daze, a multi-day orienteering festival in the Bend Oregon area, over Labor Day weekend, 2017.
-This barebones event is styled after Laramie Daze, with daily meets and a focus on great orienteering, but no posted results.
+REGISTRATION is now open for Deschutes Daze, a multi-day orienteering festival in the Bend Oregon area, over Labor Day weekend, 2017.
+This bare-bones event is styled after Laramie Daze, with daily meets and a focus on great orienteering, but no posted results.

-Events begin Wednesday on the Arnold Ice Cave map, open sage/pine terrain punctuated with sunken lava tubes.
-Two events are near the Mt.
-Bachelor ski area on the Dutchman Flats map, which CROC (humbly) considers the best mapped orienteering terrain in the state.
-(See a map sample here.)
-Bend's Central Oregon Community College offers a hilly, pine-covered spot for an urban sprint.
+PREVIEW: Events begin Wednesday August 30 at Arnold Ice Cave, open sage/pine terrain punctuated with sunken lava tubes.
+Two events are next to Mt.
+Bachelor, on the Dutchman Flat map, a hilly mix of pine forest and lava formations.
+Bend's Central Oregon Community College offers a pine-covered slope for an urban sprint.
 The flat but complex Lava Butte area will be the site of a multi-map individual relay.
 The week will finish with a 3-hour Score-O at Crooked River National Grassland near Madras.

-For those who don't get enough orienteering during the week, a model course will be set up to do any time in the Moon Mountain area at the top, most scenic, part of the Dutchman Flat map.
+A very scenic model course will be set up to do any time in the Moon Mountain area at the top of the Dutchman Flat map.

-• Aug 30 - Arnold Ice Caves, high desert sage/juniper, flattish
+• Aug 30 - Arnold Ice Cave, high desert sage/juniper, flattish

-- Sept 1 - lower Dutchman Flat, forest, hilly
+• Sept 1 - Lower Dutchman Flat, forest, hilly, lava formations

-- Sept 2 - Lava Butte, individual relay
+• Sept 2 - Lava Butte, flat, open pine forest, individual relay

-- Sept 3 - upper Dutchman Flat, forest, hilly
+• Sept 3 - Middle Dutchman Flat, forest, hilly

-- Sept 4, Crooked River Grasslands, 3-hour Score-O, high desert sage/juniper
+• Sept 4, Crooked River Grassland, 3-hour Score, high desert, hilly

+BEND!
 Between events, you can enjoy the outdoor playground of central Oregon.
 Must-see near Bend is the High Desert Museum and Lava Butte's trails though the flows.
-There are many (too many!) great mountain biking and hiking trails in the Three Sisters wilderness or high desert.
+Explore great mountain biking and hiking trails in the Three Sisters wilderness or high desert.
 Rock climb at world-class Smith Rock, 30 minutes north of Bend.
-Cool off at some nearby backcountry lakes, raft the Deschutes River, or head 2.5 hours south to Crater Lake National Park.
-The town of Bend offers a wide range of accommodations, hip restaurants, and of course, tasty Oregon beer.
+Cool off at some nearby back-country lakes, raft the Deschutes River, or head 2.5 hours south to Crater Lake National Park.
+The town of Bend offers a wide range of accommodations and some great restaurants.

 Technical t-shirts (watch this space for a picture) will be available for $20 each.
 Unisex sizes s, m, l, xl, xxl.
 Cotton/polyester blend hoodies, in same sizes, will be available for $28.

 We recommend securing lodging soon, as Bend has become a very popular destination!
 There are numerous motel/condo/B & B options in Bend.
-We have secured a family friendly group campsite at Tumalo State Park that are available on a first-come, first-served basis (details to come).
-There are also several walk-in, low-cost, high-scenery Forest Service campgrounds along Century Drive east of Bend (near the Dutchman Flats events).
+Up in the mountains, there are several walk-in, low-cost, high-scenery, Forest Service campgrounds located on Century Drive east of Bend (near the Dutchman Flat events).
 These are first-come, first-served, not reservable.
-Elk Lake Resort on Century Drive has camping sites and camping cabins which you can reserve.
+Elk Lake Resort on Century Drive has economical camping sites and camping cabins which you can reserve.